A child clipping clothespins onto marker dots around the curved edge of a paper plate half.

 Four panels showing a paper plate cut in half, dots drawn on the curved edge, a grown-up modeling one clip, and a child filling the dots with clothespins.

-After each clip lands, falls off, or misses, point to another open dot and let your child try again.
+If a clip falls off or misses, choose another open dot and try again.

 What to say in the moment